Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1115-1215

 Panelists highlighted the challenges experienced during HRP implementation.
-Topics may include stakeholder engagement, personnel vetting, and unique cultural or legislative barriers.
+Topics included stakeholder engagement, personnel vetting, and unique cultural and/or legislative barriers.

 1115-1215